Utah Administrative Code

 (d) With the approval of the Commissioner of Agriculture, the State Veterinarian will place the facility under quarantine and any trace-back or trace-forward facility as needed.

-(e) Any elk over 12 months of age that dies or is otherwise slaughtered or destroyed from a CWD-positive, CWD-exposed, and CWD-suspect herd shall have the brain stem (obex portion of the medulla) and medial retropharyngeal lymph nodes collected for testing for Chronic Wasting Disease (CWD) by an official test.
+(e) Any elk over 12 months of age that dies or is otherwise slaughtered or destroyed from a CWD-positive, CWD-exposed, and CWD-suspect herd shall have the brain stem (obex portion of the medulla) and medial retropharyngeal lymph nodes collected for testing for CWD by an official test.

-(ii) Carcasses and tissues from these animals will be either incinerated or stored by a state or federally inspected slaughter establishment until testing is completed.
+(ii) Carcasses and tissues from these animals will be either secured by a state or federally inspected slaughter establishment until testing is completed.

 (iii) Carcasses and tissues from animals testing positive must be disposed of by incineration or other means approved by the State Veterinarian.